skeedjam/tensorflow/README.md

 # tensorflow
-Try check tensorflow and work something for test.
+Try tensorflow and work something for test.